RallyHereInteractive/unreal-plugins/Documentation/md/models/RHAPI_ClientSettings.md

 #### `public ERHAPI_Platform `[`Platform_Optional`](#structFRHAPI__ClientSettings_1a3cda3757a464c85429c807e30aafb5c9) <a id="structFRHAPI__ClientSettings_1a3cda3757a464c85429c807e30aafb5c9"></a>

 Which platform this client is on.
 If one is not provided, will get the platform from the 'platform_id'.
-At least one of the two is required.
+Platform is now read from client's authorization claims if available.

 #### `public bool `[`Platform_IsSet`](#structFRHAPI__ClientSettings_1a431c764ade30fe22fdaed9059dffbfa4) <a id="structFRHAPI__ClientSettings_1a431c764ade30fe22fdaed9059dffbfa4"></a>